dandi/handbook/docs/13_upload.md

 ### **Setup**

 1. To create a new Dandiset and upload your data, you need to have a DANDI account.
-See [Create a DANDI Account](./16_account.md).
+See the [Create a DANDI Account](./16_account.md) page.
 1. Log in to DANDI and copy your API key.
 Click on your user initials in the top-right corner after logging in.
 Production (dandiarchive.org) and staging (gui-staging.dandiarchive.org) servers have different API keys and different logins.